-- Land assembly to create larger viable holdings and facilitate comprehensive development shall be encouraged; - c.
+- a.
+Land assembly to create larger viable holdings and facilitate comprehensive development shall be encouraged; - A variety of building heights and forms is encouraged with the highest buildings being oriented to the primary intersection, and stepped back or terraced abutting development outside of the Node; - c.
 Buildings shall have a minimum height of three storeys and a minimum FSI of 1.0, however development with additional height and density is encouraged to a maximum height of 15 storeys and a maximum FSI of 3.0.
-For the purpose of this policy, the FSI shall be calculated on the basis of the ultimate development of the entire Node as illustrated on a detailed concept plan in accordance with this Plan and the entire Node Area shall be zoned to ensure the achievement of the FSI at the time of the approval of the first development application or any phase thereof;

-- d.
-Building should be located on or close to the street line and massed at intersections to establish a strong street edge; - e.
-Pedestrian traffic generating activities, particularly retail commercial uses and restaurants, shall be located at grade level, with residential and office uses in upper storey locations except in purpose designed buildings; - f.
+For the purpose of this policy, the FSI shall be calculated on the basis of the ultimate development of the entire Node as illustrated on a detailed concept plan in accordance with this Plan and the entire Node Area shall be zoned to ensure the achievement of the FSI at the time of the approval of the first development application or any phase thereof; - Building should be located on or close to the street line and massed at intersections to establish a strong street edge; - Pedestrian traffic generating activities, particularly retail commercial uses and restaurants, shall be located at grade level, with residential and office uses in upper storey locations except in purpose designed buildings; - f.
 Parking is strongly encouraged to be located underground or within parking structures; surface parking, where permitted, should be minimized and shall be located away from the streetline; and - g.
 Development shall be designed to facilitate access to public transit.